The Ultimate Perth to Bremer Bay Road Trip

 3 hr 47 min (325.8 km) via State Route 2 and National Route 1

 Your journey begins by heading south from Perth towards Pemberton, a picturesque town nestled in the heart of the Karri Forest.
-Take the scenic South Western Highway and consider stopping at Serpentine Falls for a refreshing break along the way.
+Follow the scenic South Western Highway and stop at Serpentine Falls for a refreshing break along the way.

 For thrill-seekers, climbing the iconic Gloucester Tree is a must—although the ladder climb is currently closed.
-Instead, you can enjoy the exciting zip lines and high ropes of Aerial Adventure, located at the same site.
-Meanwhile, climbers can still scale the Bicentennial Tree to its midway platform for incredible forest views.
+It is scheduled to reopen at the end of 2025.
+Alternatively, enjoy the exciting zip lines and high ropes at Aerial Adventure, located at the same site.
+Climbers can still scale the Bicentennial Tree to its midway platform for incredible forest views.

 Day 2: Pemberton to Denmark